Pikby/TheAbyss/README.md

 *Text rendering
 *Setup for a block dictionary and texture atlas for easy implementation of more blocks

-# Todo
+# Todo:

 	*Decent lighting
 	*Design and create actually blocks
 	*Inventory system
 	*In game storage system
 	*Possibly change from a 2d chunk map to a 3d chunk map *Decent collision
 	*And a whole lot more
 	*Like I mean ALOT MORE